dialpad/dialtone/packages/dialtone/.github/CONTRIBUTING.md

 #### Epic

-Epics are a collection of multiple stories.
-As compared to stories, scope is very flexible.
-Stories will be added and removed as necessary.
-Epics will likely be closely related with our quarterly OKRs but may not necessarily be a direct 1 to 1 mapping to them.
-For example you may have multiple epics to complete an OKR if it makes sense to do so.
-Epics should have a start and end date in order to assist us with long term roadmapping.
-If it does not make sense to give an epic a start and end date and it is an infinitely ongoing collection, then it likely should be a part of the [square bracket categories](#square-bracket-categories) below.
-Not all stories need to be in an epic.
+Epics are a collection of multiple stories, and always have a start and end length of one quarter.
+They should map to our quarterly OKRs.
+If a single feature will take multiple quarters to complete it should be split up into separate quarterly epics.
+If a story does not belong in any epic it can be put into the "Future work" epic, which holds all "uncategorized" stories.

 #### Bug